najihahchrs-lab/najihahchrs-lab/README.md

 - Promoted products and sales

 ## Skills
+Finance Skills:
+- Financial Analysis
+- Basic Accounting
-- Microsoft Word
+- Economic Research
+Tools:
-- Microsoft Excel
+- Excel
-- Teamwork
-- Communication Skills
+- PowerPoint

 ## Activity
 - Actively engaged as a member of the Economics Student Association, UPSI, contributing to academic and community initiatives.